-IP TAKE: New Breeze doesn't have a web presence, or a clear way for grantseekers to get in touch.
+IP TAKE: New Breeze does not have a web presence or a clear way for grantseekers to get in touch with the founding couple.

-PROFILE: New Breeze Foundation is the philanthropic vehicle of Robert Hale, CEO and president of Quincy-based Granite Telecommunications, and his wife Karen.
-Hale and his father, the late Robert Hale Sr., founded Granite in 2002, and the company has grown to more than 1,400 employees.
-Last year, Granite hit $1 billion in revenue.
+PROFILE: Established in 2000, the New Breeze Foundation is the philanthropic vehicle of Robert Hale, CEO and president of Quincy-based Granite Telecommunications, and his wife Karen.
+Hale and his father, the late Robert Hale Sr., founded Granite, and the company has grown to more than 1,400 employees.
+Foundation grantmaking interests include health, human services, education, youth, and the environment.

-The Hale family lives in Hingham, Massachusetts, not too far from Boston.
-New Breeze Foundation's philanthropy focuses on Boston and its surrounding areas, including Hingham, Salem, Brookline, and Westport.
-In a recent year, the foundation claimed over $1.5 million in assets and gave out $223,255.
-Prior years of grantmaking ranged from a little under $550,000 to around $3.3 million in 2011.
+Foundation grants often range from $100,000 to $500,000 each.
+Learn more about this funder’s past giving by examining its tax records.
+The Hale family lives in Hingham, Massachusetts, not far from Boston.
+Therefore, New Breeze Foundation's philanthropy focuses on Boston and its surrounding areas, including Hingham, Salem, Brookline, and Westport.